 of great importance.
 More questions will certainly arise during your work and as new developments

 enter the market.
-The RHEINFELDEN ALLOYS foundry specialists will happily answer these.
+The Aluminium Rheinfelden Alloys foundry specialists will happily answer these.

 The mechanical properties listed are based on in-house measurements of our

 alloys and most exceed the values stipulated in the EN 1706 European standard.

 The mechanical values were measured for sand and gravity die castings on separately cast test pieces

 and on test pieces taken from the castings; for high pressure die casting, values were only measured on